Highlights from the Ratings and Financial Report for Ideanomics Inc. (IDEX)

-Ideanomics Inc. (NASDAQ:IDEX) went up by 4.59% from its latest closing price compared to the recent 1-year high of $4.75.
-The company’s stock price has collected -1.59% of loss in the last five trading sessions.
-Press Release reported on 12/02/20 that Ideanomics Invites You to Join Us at the Benzinga Global Small Cap Conference
+Ideanomics Inc. (NASDAQ:IDEX) went up by 1.63% from its latest closing price compared to the recent 1-year high of $4.75.
+The company’s stock price has collected -9.66% of loss in the last five trading sessions.
+Press Release reported 18 hours ago that Ideanomics CEO Alf Poor to Present at the 23rd Annual Needham Growth Conference on January 15, 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.